 - Completing a criminal background check through the Texas Department of Public Safety and submitting fingerprints via IdentoGo.

 - Paying the $189 license registration fee

 Additional and alternative licensure requirements apply to applicants who received their LVN education in another state or internationally or hold LPN/LVN licensure in another jurisdiction.
-For detailed information on all Texas LVN licensing requirements, visit the BON’s Online Endorsement Application – Eligibility Information webpage.
+For more information on gaining licensure by endorsement, visit this Texas BON page.

 How Much You Can Earn as an LVN in Houston

-The chart below offers current U.S Bureau of Labor Statistics salary figures for LVNs employed in the Houston area, along with figures for other Texas metropolitan areas, the entire state, and the entire U.S. As you can see, earnings for Houston-based LVNs are in line with those throughout Texas and the nation as a whole.
-The one exception is the Dallas-Fort Worth-Arlington metro area, where LVN salaries run substantially higher.
-Keep in mind, though, that these are average salary figures.
-What you make as an LVN will depend on your particular employer and the extent of your previous LVN practice experience.
+The chart below offers current U.S Bureau of Labor Statistics salary figures for LVNs employed in the Houston area, along with figures for other Texas metropolitan areas, the entire state, and the entire U.S. As you can see, earnings for Houston-based LVNs are slightly higher than those throughout Texas and the nation as a whole.
+What you make as an LVN will depend on your particular employer and the extent of your nursing experience.

 Annual Earnings for Licensed Vocational Nurses in Houston